alfin3/graph-algorithms/graph-algorithms/dfs/README.md

 The executable size remained mostly flat as the number of types in top translation units increased.
 The implementation complied rigorously with the C89/C90 and C99 standards, including with respect to types.
 The widths of the integer types were from 2\*\*4 to 2\*\*6 bits.

+The combinatorial generation of top translation units, shown in the Makefile in `test-size`, enabled the compilation and linking of tens of thousands of executables across algorithms, compilers, and optimization levels.
+Parallel execution significantly sped up compilation and linking.

 <br>

 <div align="center">